 A brief illustrated story from the first leg of the

+Fast forward one year to Oct 2 2015, when balsa logs arrive at the SIMA shipyard in Callao, Peru.
 Volunteers quickly went to work and tied the logs together with natural fibre rope – no nails or screws!

 Underneath the raft, we mounted echo sounders.